Real-Time Audio Visualization Engine - "audio_vis"

 The meaningful number is 66 MB of private anonymous memory: heap allocations, stack, audio buffers, FFT working memory, smoothing arrays, and GPU driver state.
 This stayed completely flat across extended hot-reload stress testing with rapid shader and config swaps, confirming no leaks in the reload path.

-The engine runs comfortably on a Raspberry Pi 4 (VideoCore VI, OpenGL ES 3.1) at 1080p for most shaders.
+The engine runs comfortably on a Raspberry Pi 4 (VideoCore VI, OpenGL ES 3.1) at 1080p for all example shaders.
 Feedback shaders using full-resolution buffers (W * H * 4 floats) can exceed the Pi's SSBO limits at higher resolutions, which the engine handles gracefully by clamping to the GPU's reported maximum.

 What I Learned

-- Cross-architecture deployment targeting both x86_64 and ARM (Raspberry Pi 4)
+• Cross-architecture deployment targeting both x86_64 and ARM (Raspberry Pi 4)

-- Writing technical documentation aimed at creative users rather than engineers
+• Writing technical documentation aimed at creative users rather than engineers

 Summary